Achchamundu! Achchamundu!: Production

 The film's title is the negative of the phrase "Achamillai Achamillai" coined by poet Subramania Bharati, and later used as the title of a 1984 film directed by K. Balachander.
+The film was shot in New Jersey and New York with a cabin shoot happening near West Milford on 30 May 2008.
+Dheepa Ramanujam worked as an assistant director.